Coffee and Antioxidants

 Processing method

-• Natural process coffees (like Ethiopian Sidamo and Harrar) dry the whole cherry around the bean.
-This preserves fruity, wine-like notes and tends to maintain a rich mix of polyphenols.
+• Natural process coffees (such as Ethiopian Sidamo and Harrar) dry the whole cherry around the bean.
+This approach preserves more of the fruit’s influence, often leading to berry-like, winey flavors and a rich mix of polyphenols from the skin and pulp.

 Roasting and antioxidant transformation

-• Lighter roasts generally retain more of the original chlorogenic acids from the green bean.
+• Lighter roasts generally retain more of the original chlorogenic acids that were present in the green bean.

-• Darker roasts reduce chlorogenic acid content but create other antioxidants through Maillard reactions and caramelization.
+• Darker roasts reduce chlorogenic acid content further but generate new antioxidant compounds through Maillard reactions and caramelization.

-For a step-by-step view inside the roaster, explore: The Coffee Roasting Process and Different Roast Levels (Light, Medium, Dark).
-Kochere keeps most coffees in the medium-light to medium-dark range to balance flavor clarity with pleasant roast-driven compounds.
+If you want to understand what happens inside the roaster, see The Coffee Roasting Process and Different Roast Levels (Light, Medium, Dark).
+Most Kochere coffees sit in the medium-light to medium-dark range, balancing origin character with pleasant roast-driven sweetness and structure.

 How Coffee and Antioxidants Fit into Health